-Egypt is one of the most recognizable travel destinations in the world.
+Egypt is one of the most recognisable travel destinations in the world.
 From the bustling streets of the ancient capital of Cairo to the mighty Nile River and the awe-inspiring towering pyramids and monuments that loom over the desert, it is easy to see why so many have fallen in love with Egypt and for those who have not been is often at the top of their travel bucket list.

-Egypt has had a long and storied history from the times of pharos, empires and rulers who brought early civilization to this area of which the remnants can be seen today with sprawling temples, tombs and buildings from an ancient time dotted across the landscape.
+Egypt has had a long and storied history from the times of pharos, empires and rulers who brought early civilisation to this area of which the remnants can be seen today with sprawling temples, tombs and buildings from an ancient time dotted across the landscape.
 The more recent contemporary history surrounding Egypt also brought the country back into the news when massive protests broke out in the spring of 2011, which led to the Egyptian revolution and brought tourism to one of the world’s most famous destinations to a halt over fears of safety.

 Below is a list of services we can provide you when planning and undertaking your Egyptian adventure!

 First-Class Guide Services at Unbeatable Prices